How do opaque objects work?

 Why the difference?

-In the first case you placed the star behind a transparent object (the glass window) and in the second case you placed the object behind an opaque object (the book cover).
-The difference in these cases was in the amount of light passing through the objects in consideration, the glass window and the book cover.
+In the first case, you placed the star behind a transparent object (the glass window) and in the second case, you placed the object behind an opaque object (the book cover).
+The difference in these cases was in the amount of light passing through the objects into consideration, the glass window, and the book cover.

 If you switched on a torch and let the light pass through the glass window, you can still see the light on the other side of the glass surface.
 This is because almost all the light rays emitting from the torch source pass through that transparent object.

 Therefore, we can say that transparent objects are those which allow almost all light rays to pass through them.
 For example, glass surfaces, water, and even air, if you think about it.